-With a couple of failed marriages under his belt, Bill Murray might not be the best source for matrimonial advice, but in this case I’ll make an exception.
-This time he’s spot on.
+With a couple of failed marriages under his belt, Bill Murray might not be the best source for matrimonial advice, but in this case he may be onto something.

-Like most long-term travelers, we’ve had our share of unpleasant travel surprises and scrapes: military coups, taxi rip-offs, cheesy hotels, lost luggage, border shakedowns, rancid food, and the icing on the cake – dengue fever (twice).
+Like most long-term travelers, we’ve had our share of unpleasant travel surprises and scrapes: military coups, taxi rip-offs, cheesy hotels, border shakedowns, rancid food, and the icing on the cake – dengue fever … twice.
 And we weathered all these travel storms together.

 Terri and I have always been extremely close, but our years of travel have only tightened the bond between us.
-I’m sure that our readers who travel as couples will agree … it can make you or break you.
+I’m sure that our readers who travel as couples will agree … it can make or break a relationship.

-In 2013, the average cost of a wedding in the US was $30,000!
+In 2018, the average cost of a wedding in the US was over $30,000!
 Weddings, whether extravagant or economical, are the ultimate personal choice, and I’m not advocating getting married on the cheap.
 What I am saying is that if you truly want to get to know your partner before the vows are spoken, take some of the money that you’re planning to spend on a fancy wedding and travel together.
 Partners on the road must be supportive, flexible, open-minded, and most of all, true friends; in a word – simpatico.
-And I’m sure that the Ghostbuster, would agree, this sounds like a good place to start a marriage.
+And I’m sure that the Ghostbuster would agree there’s no better way to start a marriage.

 The Bill Murray Backstory

-Now that I’ve made that point, I can’t move on without a bit of the backstory on the quote.
-For those that don’t know (and why would you), Bill Murray lives in Mt.
-Pleasant, SC; just across the Cooper River from Charleston.
+For those that don’t know – and why would you – Bill Murray lives in Mt.
+Pleasant, South Carolina; just across the Cooper River from where we lived in Charleston.
 I have no idea how or why he ended up in Mt.
-Pleasant, but he’s living about as far off the Hollywood grid as is possible.
+Pleasant, but he’s living about as far off the Hollywood grid as possible.
 He’s notorious for popping up around town in bars and restaurants, as he did recently in a Charleston steakhouse where a bachelor party was in progress.
-Someone asked if he’d like to have a drink and make a few comments, and the quote above was his advice to the rowdy crowd.
+Someone asked if he’d like to have a drink and make a few comments, and the opening quote was his advice to the rowdy crowd.

 There’s no denying that he’s a cool guy, and from all the stories, very approachable.
 He’s a generational Bud, and the Dalai Lama is on his side, so he’s got that goin’ for him.
 If you’re a Murray fan like me, there’s a website specifically for stories about his encounters with fans.
 Great stuff – check it out.